floor-licker/qalia/README.md

 **Stop doing QA manually.
 Let AI explore your entire application and generate a comprehensive fingerprint state-map of user flows with corresponding test suites automatically, fully equipped to support automatic testcase generation with puppetteer, jest, and cypress.**

-Qalia is a GitHub Action that autonomously explores your web application using AI, discovers user journeys, identifies bugs, and generates production-ready test suites in Playwright, Cypress, and Jest—all integrated seamlessly into your CI/CD pipeline.
+Qalia is a GitHub App that autonomously explores your web application using AI, discovers user journeys, identifies bugs, and generates production-ready test suites in Playwright, Cypress, and Jest—all integrated seamlessly into your development workflow through PR comments and check runs.

 ## 🎯 **The Problem We Solve**